chungers/infrakit/docs/content/index.md

 # Docker for AWS and Docker for Azure beta

-Docker for AWS and Azure are the best ways to install, configure and maintain Docker deployments on AWS and Azure.
-Docker for AWS and Azure both configure Docker 1.12  with swarm-mode enabled out of the box.
+Docker for AWS lets you quickly setup and configure a working Docker 1.12 swarm-mode install on Amazon Web Services and on Azure.

 Docker for AWS and Azure are available in private beta for testing.
 They’re free to use (AWS and Azure will charge for resource use).